Kıraç (singer)

 Ali Tufan Kıraç (born 17 June 1972) is a Turkish anatolian rock and heavy metal musician.

 As a son of a teacher, he began his elementary studies in his birthplace of Göksun.
 He completed his primary and secondary education in Hasköy, Istanbul.
-After he completed his high school education, he joined the Marmara University, Atatürk Faculty of Music Education.
+After he completed his high school education, he joined Marmara University, Atatürk Faculty of Music Education.

+Namık Nağdaliyev, the guitarist in Kıraç's backing band, is well known for his work with the pioneering Azerbaijani hard rock band Yukhu in the 1990s.